UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

 The *Thermal Model House* (TMH) is a portable experimental test facility with a simple geometry and a compact size of approximately 1 m length, 0.5 m depth and 0.5 m height.
 This small thermal box is able to reproduce different phenomena of building climatization within physical experiments.
-Due to its manifold configuration options, experiments about the energy balance of rooms, about the heat and air transport processes within rooms, about ventilation, heating and cooling of buildings as well as about building control are enabled.
+Due to its manifold configuration options, it is possible to do experiments about the energy balance of rooms, about the heat and air transport processes within rooms, about ventilation, heating and cooling of buildings as well as about building control.
 The TMH is being developed at the Institute of Architecture and Urban Planning at UdK Berlin.
-It is used for the education of architect and engineering students and also for research.
+It is used for the education of architecture and engineering students and also for research.

 One configuration of the TMH works with a inner partition wall, which divides the air volume of the box into two different thermal zones.
-These zones can be separately heated or cooled by individual heating surfaces on the bottom and cooling surfaces on the ceiling.
+These zones can be separately heated or cooled using individual heating surfaces on the bottom and cooling surfaces on the ceiling.
 Exactly this configuration shall be modelled in the present case.

-The modelling and simulation process is described using the Modelica simulation environment Dymola (version Dymola 2018 FD01).
+The modelling and simulation process is described using the Modelica simulation environment, Dymola (version Dymola 2018 FD01).
 First of all the Modelica library *BuildingSystems* has to be loaded into Dymola.
 After that, the library will occur in the library tree in addition to the other present Modelica libraries.